-- The calculation is the result of a methodology agreed between parties (the Councils and Mercia) as per the STLFA signed on 21 May 2014. - The outcome of the ACPCFT performed by Mercia for the quarter under review is an Excess Cash Flow amount of £377k. - The period from 1 May 2014 to 31 March 2016, the operations have produced £377k more Excess Cash Flow than was forecast for this period in the Base Case Financial Model. - We note that in the period there has been the over performance against the Base Case Financial Model of £110k, following four consecutive periods of under-performance against the modelled forecast. - Based on the above, the ACPCFT for the period under review is satisfied.
-We have not identified any inconsistencies between Mercia's calculation and the underlying information. - Following four consecutive quarterly periods of under-performance against the modelled forecast, it has been noted that there has been an increase in Excess Cash Flow of £110k. - The increase in the Excess Cash Flow amount has been principally driven by a £221k movement in working capital and a £363k movement in corporate tax compared to modelled forecast. - From discussion with Mercia 26th May 2016, the underperformance of revenue and higher operating costs reflects tighter recyclable materials pricing and reduced revenues and increased costs to third parties in early January as a result of volumes exceeding capacity for the new glass-breakers.
+- The calculation is the result of a methodology agreed between parties (the Councils and Mercia) as per the STLFA signed on 21 May 2014. - The outcome of the ACPCFT performed by Mercia for the quarter under review is an Excess Cash Flow amount of £397k. - The period from 1 May 2014 to 30 June 2016, the operations have produced £397k more Excess Cash Flow than was forecast for this period in the Base Case Financial Model. - We note that in the period there has been an over performance against the Base Case Financial Model of £20k, following four consecutive periods of under-performance against the modelled forecast up to and including Q4 2015. - No Based on the above, the ACPCFT for the period under review is satisfied.
+We have not identified any inconsistencies between Mercia's calculation and the underlying information. - Following four consecutive quarterly periods of under-performance against the modelled forecast, it has been noted that there has now been two successive quarters of over-performance, with an increase in Excess Cash Flow of £20k in Q2 2016 following an increase of £110k in the previous quarter. - The increase in the Excess Cash Flow amount has been principally driven by favourable movements of £1,032k in gross revenue and £423k in corporation tax compared to modelled forecast, offset by higher opex and an adverse working capital movement. - From a discussion with Mercia on 6 September 2016, the over performance of revenue and higher operating costs reflects greater recyclable volumes in the period.
+During the period aspects such as the glass breakers have been working as expected, therefore not incurring third party processing costs.